-When upgrading to Windows 10 from Windows 7 and Windows 8.1, the Upgrade notifier which basically tells the user if the PC is ready to get Windows 10 Upgrade.
+When upgrading to Windows 10 from Windows 7 and Windows 8.1, the Upgrade Notifier basically tells the user if the PC is ready to get Windows 10 Upgrade.
 This Get Windows 10 app icon shows up in the Windows 8.1/7 taskbar.
-Some of the users reported that everytime they click on OK, let’s continue, it says Working on it.
+Some of the users reported that every time they click on OK, let’s continue, it says Working on it.
 This post will help you fix this problem.

 Working On It error

 - Right-click the Get Windows 10 icon in the Notification Area.

 - Next, Go to Windows Update > click on Show All Available Updates